Are you a coffee lover looking to take your passion to the next level? If so, then it’s time to learn about the Espresso Compass.

 - Demitasse: this is a fancy little cup you can buy online and which should be capable of catching 1- or 2-ounce shots

-If your brew runs through (too fast) then you like have your coffee grinder set too high, or have granules that are allowing water to rush through…so dial it back.
-Conversely, should your shot take for…ev…er, then you’ve got sand-like grind settings that need to go up a bit.
+If your brew runs through (too fast) then you likely have your coffee grinder set too high, or have granules that are allowing water to rush through…so dial it back.
+On the other hand, should your shot take forever, then you’ve got sand-like grind settings that need to go up a bit.

-Wrapping things up, we’re now to the lower, right-hand quadrant of the chart and back to mouthfeel and crema.
+On the lower, right-hand quadrant of the chart, we get back to mouthfeel and crema.
 In order to get a full bodied taste without all that bitterness, check your extraction time and amount.

-We are sorry that this post was not useful for you!
+We are sorry that this information was not useful for you!

 Let us improve this post!

-Tell us how we can improve this post?
+Tell us how we can improve.